ttt-fifo/python-dynamicload/README.md

 ```

 8. ```from pprint import pprint``` just imports a helper function for pretty printing
 9. ```pprint(examplepackage.REGISTRY)``` shows the contents of the variable REGISTRY, which is a dictionary used to hold the import statements for dynamic loading and/or the current state of the actual imported code.
-You can see that the key 'exampleclass' is actually loaded class and the keys 'examplefunction', 'examplemodule' are still showing the import strings.
+You can see that the key 'exampleclass' is actually loaded class and the keys 'examplefunction', 'examplemodule' are still showing the import strings (this means they are still not dynamically imported)

 * **One more dynamic load - load dynamically examplefunction**